 # Quick Start

-Flash, plug, wait, enjoy: The provided image is based on the Raspbian Lite standard system.
-On first boot the system will set up openHAB and the mentioned settings and tools.
+Flash, plug, wait, enjoy: The provided image is based on the Raspberry Pi OS Lite (previously called Raspbian) standard system.
+On first boot, the system will set up openHAB and the mentioned settings and tools.
 All packages will be downloaded in their newest version and configured to work without further modifications.
 The whole process will take a few minutes, then openHAB and all other needed tools to get started will be ready to use without further configuration steps. openHABian is designed as a headless system, you will not need a display or a keyboard.

-Download the latest "openHABianPi" SD card image file (Note: the file is xz compressed)
+Download the latest "openHABian" SD card image file (Note: the file is xz compressed)

 Write the image to your SD card (e.g. with Etcher, able to directly work with xz files)

-Insert the SD card into the Raspberry Pi, connect Ethernet (Wi-Fi supported) and power
+Insert the SD card into your Raspberry Pi, connect Ethernet (WiFi also supported) and power on.

 Wait approximately 15-45 minutes for openHABian to do its magic.